Param-Sinqh/opticians/README.md

 3. Configure the database connection in `confile.php` under `config` folder.
 4. Host the project locally using XAMPP, WAMP, or any suitable server environment.
 5. Access the website through your browser at `http://localhost/opticians`.
-6. Example Business username and password is `param` and `p123` respectively.
+6. The example business username and password are `param` and `p123`, respectively.
-7. For Accessing admin dashboard both username and password is `admin`.
+7. To access the admin dashboard, both the username and password are `admin`.

 ## Screenshots
 ![Screenshot 2024-12-12 005114](https://github.com/user-attachments/assets/e8ada978-1af5-4ec6-8c1b-2fcf04b26359)